nhthieu/nhthieu.github.io/src/content/info/about-me.md

 ### What are you learning at the moment?

-Backend development, database modeling and design, and [Rust](https://www.rust-lang.org/) in my free time.
-I'm also learning French for my upcoming DELF B2 exam in November.
+I'm relearning React for the internship.
+I'm also learning about databases and Rust in my free time.